openpracticelibrary/openpracticelibrary/src/pages/practice/crazy-8s.md

   4. Each team member sketches 8 variations of the same idea, or 8 different ideas into each section of the sheet of paper.

-  5. When the timer goes off, put your pens down
+  5. When the timer goes off, put your pens down.

   6. Have team members spend 2 min presenting their 8 ideas to everyone